dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 ## Terminology {#terminology}

-We follow existing Internet drafts on hybrid terminology [I-D.ietf-pquip-pqt-hybrid-terminology] and hybrid key encapsulation mechanisms (KEM) [I-D.ietf-tls-hybrid-design] to enable settling on a consistent language.
+We follow existing Internet documents on hybrid terminology [I-D.ietf-pquip-pqt-hybrid-terminology] and hybrid key encapsulation mechanisms (KEM) [I-D.ietf-tls-hybrid-design] to enable settling on a consistent language.
 We will make clear when this is not possible.
 In